Campbell Soup (CPB) Stock Sinks As Market Gains: What You Should Know

 Wall Street will be looking for positivity from Campbell Soup as it approaches its next earnings report date.
-In that report, analysts expect Campbell Soup to post earnings of $0.86 per share.
-This would mark year-over-year growth of 24.64%.
-Our most recent consensus estimate is calling for quarterly revenue of $2.44 billion, up 10.24% from the year-ago period.
+On that day, Campbell Soup is projected to report earnings of $0.73 per share, which would represent year-over-year growth of 5.8%.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.44 billion, up 10.24% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.99 per share and revenue of $9.26 billion.
-These totals would mark changes of +4.91% and +8.15%, respectively, from last year.

 Any recent changes to analyst estimates for Campbell Soup should also be noted by investors.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Campbell Soup is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Campbell Soup is currently sporting a Zacks Rank of #2 (Buy).

-Investors should also note Campbell Soup's current valuation metrics, including its Forward P/E ratio of 17.37.
-This valuation marks a discount compared to its industry's average Forward P/E of 18.81.

-Meanwhile, CPB's PEG ratio is currently 5.12.
+In terms of valuation, Campbell Soup is currently trading at a Forward P/E ratio of 17.42.
+Its industry sports an average Forward P/E of 18.08, so we one might conclude that Campbell Soup is trading at a discount comparatively.

+We can also see that CPB currently has a PEG ratio of 5.14.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Food - Miscellaneous stocks are, on average, holding a PEG ratio of 2.85 based on yesterday's closing prices.
+The Food - Miscellaneous was holding an average PEG ratio of 2.84 at yesterday's closing price.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.